shenlab-sinai/NGS-Data-Charmer/README.md

 # RNAseq-Charmer
 This repository hosts an automated RNA-seq pipeline created using Snakemake.
+Currently, it runs on a local machine.